ashutoshsuthar2020/ashutoshsuthar2020/README.md

 ### Hi there 👋
+👩🏻‍💻&nbsp; Site Reliability Engineer.<br>

-🎓&nbsp;I am a student of Electronics and communication engineering at the Motilal Nehru National Institue of Technology(MNNIT-Allahabad).<br>
+🎓&nbsp;I explored Electronics and communication engineering at the Motilal Nehru National Institue of Technology(MNNIT-Allahabad).<br>
 🌱&nbsp;I'm on track for learning more about SLAM technology and Data feature engineering.<br>

 ---